Steadsoft/Syscode/README.md

 end
 ```
 ### Structures
-Data structures are defined using the `struct` keyword, in essece this defines a new type name in a similar manner to C's typedef.
+Data structures are defined using either the `dcl` keyword or the `type` keyword, in essence `type` defines a structure of a particular shape in a similar manner to C's typedef.
 Structures can containa mix of other structures and member fields and these can be nested to an arbitrary level.
-Note how the `struct` keyword is required only at the outermost level.This example defines a struct type named `process_table` that contains another struct named `bitmap`:
+Note how the `dcl`/`type` keyword is required only at the outermost level.
+This example defines a struct type named `process_table` that contains another struct named `bitmap`:

 ```
-struct process_table
+type process_table
        timestamp ubin(32)
        bitmap
           initialized   bit(1)